Yuumei-Lucetius/Main/README.md

 # Main
 Currently there's nothing here.

 Be aware that some have been set to private.
-If you wish to gain access to any in particular, please initiate contact.
+If you wish to gain access to any in particular, please <a href="mailto:yuumeinon@gmail.com?subject=Repository%20Access%20Request">initiate contact</a>.